cerebralio/backquote/README.md

 Backquote is a templating library designed to be flexible, concise and powerful.

-It does not HTML escape parameters by default and it allows you to execute arbitrary Javascript in your templates - so if you need to use it in an unsafe environment you will need to wrap it in a sanitizer filter.
+It does not HTML-escape parameters by default and it allows you to execute arbitrary Javascript in your templates - so if you need to use it in an unsafe environment you will need to wrap it in a sanitizer filter.

 Features
 -----